They say that breakfast is the most important meal of the day, and it’s said for a good reason.

 These are the worst kind of breakfast foods:

 * SUGARY CEREALS: Full of carbohydrates and sugars, they’re not only high in sugar which doesn’t help your calorie count but eating this can also lead to a mid-morning energy crash, making you search for snacks mid-day.

-* JUICE: Yes, juices can be good for you but if you just drink juice for breakfast, it won’t do you any favors as it will just increase your blood sugar and insulin levels.
+* JUICE: Yes, juices can be good for you but if you just drink juice for breakfast, it won’t do you any favours as it will just increase your blood sugar and insulin levels.
 This can lead to weight gain or even, diabetes if you’re not careful.

 * PASTRIES: One of the decadent things to have for breakfast.
-Indulging every once in a while is fine but try your best not to have it for breakfast because these are high in sugar and again, it will just increase your blood sugar levels and it doesn’t help keep you fuller for longer.
+Indulging every once in a while is fine but try your best not to have it for breakfast because these are high in sugar and again, it will just increase your blood sugar levels and it doesn’t help keep you fuller for long.